djtooke/CV/README.md

 **Well-Typed LLP** (September 2016 to Present)
 *Assistant Business Administrator*

 As Assistant Business Administrator I am responsible for all aspects of the firm's administration, including sending and receiving invoices, upkeep of accounts and paying contractors.
-All of the firm's records are written in Haskell, so I have been working with these and interacting with homebuilt programs to perform functions such as invoice generation and VAT returns.
+All of the firm's records are written in Haskell, so I have been working with these and interacting with homebuilt programs through the terminal to perform functions such as invoice generation and VAT returns.

 **Leeds University** (October 2016 to January 2018)
 *Postgraduate Teaching Assistant*